h2oai/h2ogpt/README.md

 Open-source repository with commercially usable code (Apache v2) to:
 1. Generate datasets for fine-tuning LLMs (including prompt engineering)
 2. Fine-tune LLMs on commodity hardware and enterprise GPU servers (single or multi node)
-3. Run a chat bot on a single GPU server
+3. Run a chatbot on a single GPU server
 4. Evaluate the performance of fine-tuned LLMs
 5. Create an API for such a chat bot